KU-HIAI/Ko-Gemma/README.md

 - **February 2024: [🚀 Model Release 🚀]** We are excited to announce the release of our initial models for the Korean language processing community!
 Check them out:
   - [ko-gemma-2b-v1](https://huggingface.co/nlpai-lab/ko-gemma-2b-v1)
   - [ko-gemma-7b-v1](https://huggingface.co/nlpai-lab/ko-gemma-7b-v1)

+## Ko-Gemma?

+- [Gemma](https://blog.google/technology/developers/gemma-open-models/) is a family of lightweight, state-of-the-art open models built from the same research and technology used to create the Gemini models.

+- The [NLP & AI LAB](https://github.com/nlpai-lab) has instruction-tuned Gemma with a diverse array of Korean datasets, leading to the release of Ko-Gemma models designed for advanced Korean language processing tasks.

+- Ko-Gemma v1 was trained exclusively using the chat_template, which means it **may show significantly lower performance in generation or evaluation tasks that do not use the `tokenizer.chat_template`.**

 ## Quick start